-Over two decades ago on Union Square, New York, A. F. of L. leaders of the first May Day demonstration spoke not only about the 8-hour day but about the abolition of the capitalist system.
+Over two decades ago at Union Square, New York, A. F. of L. leaders of the first May Day demonstration spoke not only about the 8-hour day but about the abolition of the capitalist system.
 "While struggling for the 8-hour day we will not lose sight of the ultimate aim,-the abolition of the wage system," read the resolution presented to the striking masses assembled at Union Square on May First, 1890, after they had marched there in great columns under unfurled red banners through the working class sections of the metropolis.
-Now, reactionary labor leaders advocate class collaboration and are doing everything possible to prevent the workers from resisting the attacks of the open shoppers, and instead of fighting for the abolition of the capitalist system are fighting to preserve it.

 Over 45 years ago, the A. F. of L. appealed to the International Socialist Congress in Paris to help the American Federation of Labor with the strike movement inaugurated for May First, 1890, and the International came to the aid of the American workers by making this struggle an international one.
-Now, President Green and his satellite Mathew Woll, pledge the support of the A. F. of L. to each and every reactionary organization or movement formed for the purpose of combating the Communist Party which is carrying on the American fighting traditions of May First.
-Prominent A. F. of L. leaders have developed from class collaborationists into supporters of reactionary movements formed by the capitalists as fascist foreposts in the fight against the American working class.